harshvardhaniimi/quote-generator/README.md

 #### Known issues:
 No known issues.
 - ~~Texts like "Log In" crop up sometimes.
 I will fix this later.~~ Fixed.
+- If you find any issue, please let me know (by raising an issue, or by email).